iridium-browser/website/collections/_faq/10_av-players.md

 ---
 title:	"Why do some audio / video players not work in Iridium Browser?"
 date:	2018-05-16 20:00
+faq-id:	av-players
 ---

 Iridium Browser does not include all audio and video codecs or extensions such as Chrome.